-The REIT is subject to risks involving the economy in general, including inflation, deflation or stagflation, unemployment, geopolitical issues and a local, regional, national or international outbreak of a contagious disease, including coronavirus.
+The REIT is subject to risks involving the economy in general, including inflation, deflation or stagflation, unemployment, geopolitical issues and a local, regional, national or international outbreak of a contagious disease, including COVID-19.
 Poor economic conditions could adversely affect the REIT's ability to generate revenues, thereby reducing its operating income and earnings.
 It could also have an adverse impact on the ability of the REIT to maintain occupancy rates which could harm the REIT's financial condition.
 In weak economic environments, the REIT's tenants may be unable to meet their rental payments and other obligations due to the REIT, which could have a material and adverse effect on the REIT.
 In addition, fluctuation in interest rates or other financial market volatility may adversely affect the REIT's ability to refinance existing Indebtedness on its maturity or on terms that are as favourable as the terms of the existing Indebtedness, which may impact negatively on AFFO, may restrict the availability of financing for future prospective purchasers of the REIT's investments and could potentially reduce the value of such investments, or may adversely affect the ability of the REIT to complete acquisitions on financially desirable terms.
-With respect to the coronavirus outbreak, Management is monitoring the situation closely and has proactively raised its level of preparedness planning to adapt more quickly should risk levels rise.
-Management has developed a business continuity plan and will continue to monitor and adjust its plans as the coronavirus outbreak evolves.

 An investment in real estate is relatively illiquid.
 Such illiquidity will tend to limit our ability to vary our portfolio promptly in response to changing economic or investment conditions.
-The costs of holding real estate are considerable and during an economic recession we may be faced with ongoing expenditures with a declining prospect of incoming receipts.
+The costs of holding real estate are considerable and during an economic recession the REIT may be faced with ongoing expenditures with a declining prospect of incoming receipts.
 In such circumstances, it may be necessary for us to dispose of properties at lower prices to generate sufficient cash for operations and making distributions and interest payments.